brandonFoundery/ByteForge/Requirements_Generation_System/fy-wb-midway-docs/docs/technical/architecture_document.md

 ---

-*This architecture document serves as the foundation for the FY.WB.Midway platform development and should be referenced throughout the implementation process.*
+*This architecture document serves as the foundation for the LSOMigrator platform development and should be referenced throughout the implementation process.*